henderson-01/Ollama-Install/README.md

-*Notice: This repository is no longer actively maintained and may contain information.*
+*Notice: This repository is no longer actively maintained and may contain outdated information.*

 # Local AI Setup: Ubuntu LTS with a GTX 1050 Ti